semgrep/semgrep-docs/docs/getting-started.md

 # Getting started with Semgrep OSS Engine

-The Semgrep Engine is the open-source foundation of Semgrep.
+The Semgrep OSS Engine is the foundation of Semgrep.
 Detect bugs, style violations, security issues, and more by scanning your code locally using [community-contributed rules](https://semgrep.dev/explore) as well as your own custom rules.

 ## Installing and running Semgrep locally